Last updated by Suzanne Thomas

 - Must support compatible bands

-- Can’t be subject to any outstanding balance with another carrier
+- Can’t be subject to any outstanding balance with another carrier or locked to another carrier

 4. My device comes up as not supported when I enter the IMEI in the compatibility checker - should I call to confirm?